Riolku/tank-game/docs/middle-end-transfer-format.md

 classes are:
 - repair
-- artillery
+- artillery - ability should self-inflict "empowered"
-- assassin
+- assassin - ability should self-inflict "speedy"
-- shield
+- shield - ability should modify the shield value of allies
 - kamikaze
-- scout
+- scout - ability should self-inflict "invisible"
 - mortar
-- hack
+- hack - ability should inflict "hacked"

 ## Hierarchy